Ledgerback/DGSF/daoindex/Transition/V0.9 to V1.0/Clarify Research Methods.md

 We will need to create a codebook for coding literature (whole papers and passages).

-We can conduct the literature review via Hypothes.is so we can work on it asyncrhcously because we can annotate content and have it saved in our group, and we can use the Hypothes.is API to collect our data in a structured format for use later.
+We can conduct the literature review via Hypothes.is so we can work on it asynchronously because we can annotate content and have it saved in our group, and we can use the Hypothes.is API to collect our data in a structured format for use later.